 Parking garage lighting is a term used to describe both outdoor lighting and indoor lighting that is commonly surface, pendant, or recessed mounted to a structure’s ceiling, soffit, or overhang.
 This type of lighting is generally used to provide illumination to areas for vehicle and pedestrian use.
 Traditional HID parking garage lights, while common, aren’t the most efficient solution for your facility.
-In today’s post we will look at three compelling reason to convert your lights from HID to LED.

-So we can see just by converting your traditional HID lamps to LED there will be a 40%-60% savings in energy consumption.
+Just by converting your traditional HID lamps to LED there will be a 40%-60% savings in energy consumption.
 From a cost perspective, a typical LED retrofit will save the building manager roughly $300 dollars per fixture per year in electricity costs alone.
 Depending on the size of your facility this can be a very significant cost savings.

 Maintenance Cost Reduction